4GeeksAcademy/machine-learning-content/07-1d-ml_deploy/deploy-model-to-heroku.md

 ### **Step 3:** Using HTML templates

-The Bootstrap toolkit will help you give some style to your application without having to write your own HTML, CSS and JavaScript code.
-The toolkit will allow you to focus on learning how Flask works, instead of learning HMTL.

 Currently, your application only displays a simple message without HTML.
 Web applications primarily use HTML to display information to the visitor, so you will now work to incorporate a HTML file into your application, which can be displayed in the web browser.

 Flask provides a render_template() helper function that allows the use of the Jinja template engine.
 This will make managing HTML much easier by writing your HTML code in .html files, in addition to using logic in your HTML code.
 You will use these HTML files, (templates), to create your web application.

 In this step, you will create your main Flask application in a new file.

 First, in your project directory, use your favorite text editor to create and edit your app.py file.
+Previously you have been using the app.py to wrute the code for your final model.
+To avoid confusions, now you will use a 'model.py' or a 'titanic.py' for that, and the app.py will exclusively be to build your web app.
 This will host all the code you will use to create the application.

 In this new file, you will import the Flask object to create a Flask application instance, as you did before.
 You will also import the render_template() helper function that allows you to render HTML template files that exist in the templates folder you are about to create.
 The file will have a single view function that will be responsible for handling requests to the main / path.
 Add the following content: